-Please join Winslow Township as we recognize Black History Month
+Please join Winslow Township as we recognize and celebrate Black History Month

 Abolitionism and the Underground Railroad